 Initial concerns should be made to the class teacher.
-Further advice and help is available from Miss Berry, the SENCO, and Mrs Lamb, head teacher, can also be contacted.
+Further advice and help is available from: Miss Berry, the SENCO: lberry@rainbowacademy.org.uk Mrs Lamb, head teacher: jlamb@rainbowacademy.org.uk

 17. What should I do if I feel that the Local Offer is not being delivered or is not meeting my child's needs?